 Extra tip: Make sure your bag or suitcase is small and professional-looking.
 Remember, first impressions count, so keep it simple.

-Extra tip: It's always handy to have your ID or at least a copy of it spare for if you need to fill out job applications or other documents in the interview.
+Extra tip: It's always handy to have your ID or at least a copy of it spare if you need to fill out job applications or other documents in the interview.
 You may be required to provide your passport number, etc.

-From completing your research on the company, you may have some extra questions you would like to ask - whether this is about the business as a whole or specifically about the role.
-It's always a good idea to arrive with your questions already prepared, this is one less thing to think about during the interview and will help you to end on a good note.
+From completing your research on the company, you may have some extra questions you would like to ask - whether this is about the business as a whole or specifically about the job.
+It's always a good idea to arrive with your questions already prepared - this is one less thing to think about during the interview and will help you to end on a good note.

 From our preparation tips, you should be ready to enter the interview room feeling confident, prepared and, most importantly, ready to shine!
 Now that we have talked you through the best research tips and what you need to bring, it’s time to discuss your performance during the interview.

 In order to secure your dream job, it’s time to stop making the following mistakes…

 Interviewers can smell fear.
 They are experts in reading people before they even say anything, so don’t slouch, keep your head up, make enough eye contact to express confidence, and most importantly, remember to smile!
-Try to keep the hand gestures and fidgeting to a minimum.
+Try to keep hand gestures and fidgeting to a minimum.

-At the end of the interview, provide them with a firm handshake, this is something that a recruiter almost always looks out for.
-Thank the recruiter for their time.
+At the end of the interview, provide them with a firm handshake - this is something that a recruiter almost always looks out for.
+Thank your interviewer for their time.
 This will win you some bonus points and show how well you were engaged.

 We also recommend sending a thank you note after the interview; it's a great way to prove you care and appreciate them taking the time to talk to you.

 As long as you are qualified, prepared, engaged, have the right set of skills, and demonstrate your motivation and desire, you should have no problem securing your dream job.
 Now that we have shared our key preparation and performance tips for job interview preparation, it's time to check out some tough job interview questions!